What is the Sunray Git Down fly line?

 It goes a decent distance with minimal effort.
 If you're a proficient caster, you may find that you can handle a significant amount of extra line beyond the marker, which can give you a bit more.

 How much does it cost?

 Sunray's pricing model is quite up and down.
 Sometimes their lines are sold at very high prices, while at others you can pick them up for half price.
 These are £69.99 at full price, but if you time it right and you can often pick them up for half the usual price.
-At half price, they're OK, if you can leave with the extreme slinky like coiling.
+At half price, they're OK, if you can live with the extreme slinky like coiling in cold weather.